Fair Interval Scheduling of Indivisible Chores: Limitations of Algorithms from the Unconstrained Setting

 The round robin algorithm iterates over the agents according to a fixed permutation, and each agent, on its turn, picks its favorite remaining item.
 This algorithm is known to find an \EF{1} allocation under additive valuations in the unconstrained problem.
 However, when the conflict graph is a path graph, round robin can fail to achieve \EF{1} even for two agents with identical valuations.

-\begin{example}[Round robin fails \EF{1}] Consider an instance with eight chores $c_1,\dots,c_8$ and two agents $a_1,a_2$ with identical valuations.
+\begin{example}[Round robin fails \EF{1}] Consider an instance with six chores $c_1,\dots,c_6$ and two agents $a_1,a_2$ with identical valuations.
 The valuations profile and the scheduling constraints are shown in \Cref{{fig:RoundRobin_Fails_EF1}}.

 Suppose agent $a_1$ goes first in the round robin algorithm.
-Then the induced schedule is $X_1 = \{c_1,c_3,c_5,c_7\}$ and $X_2 = \{c_4,c_2,c_6,c_8\}$.
+Then the induced schedule is $X_1 = \{c_1,c_3,c_5\}$ and $X_2 = \{c_4,c_2,c_6\}$.
 Note that $v_2(X_2 \setminus c) < v_2(X_1)$ for every $c \in X_2$, implying that the schedule fails \EF{1}.

 The reason why round robin fails \EF{1} in the scheduling model is that after picking $c_4$ in the first round, agent $a_2$ can no longer pick $c_5$ in its next turn due to feasibility constraint.
 Thus, it has to pick its favorite among the feasible chores, which is $c_2$.
-This results in a ``build up'' of envy in each round, which cannot be compensated even after removing the worst chore $c_8$ in its bundle. \end{example}
+This results in a ``build up'' of envy in each subsequent round, which cannot be compensated even after removing the worst chore $c_6$ in its bundle. \end{example}

 The envy-cycle elimination algorithm is known to find an \EF{1} allocation for indivisible goods in the unconstrained setting.
 For chores, a modification of this algorithm called the top-trading envy-cycle elimination algorithm~\citep{BSV21approximate} provides similar guarantees.
 The latter algorithm works as follows: At each step, the algorithm assigns a chore to a ``sink'' vertex in the envy graph.\footnote{The envy graph associated with a given schedule is a directed graph whose vertices are the agents and there is an edge $(i,j)$ if agent $i$ envies agent $j$ in the given schedule.
 A sink vertex refers to an agent who does not envy any other agent.} If a sink does not exist, there must exist a cycle of ``most envied edges'', which, when resolved~(i.e., by a cyclic swap of bundles), creates a sink vertex.